-Taylor and Jefferson counties
+Taylor and Jefferson County Hospice Physician

 Dr. Abdul Sofi is CEO, Medical Director of Premier Medical Clinic & Pediatrics in Perry, Florida and also serves as Medical Director at Marshall Nursing and Rehabilitation.
 He is an Internist as well as an Emergency Room Physician at Doctor’s Memorial Hospital in Perry.
 Dr. Sofi is a Clinical Assistant Professor at Florida State University in Tallahassee.
 He received his M.S. and his MBBS at Government Medical College, Srinagar Kashmir INDIA.
 Dr. Sofi did his Residency and Internship in Internal Medicine at the University of Buffalo/Sister’s of Charity Hospital, Buffalo NY